Table of Contents

 Key Responsibilities:

-- Set up registration platforms, online and offline.
+- Set up and manage online and on-site registration systems.

-- Manage ticket sales, guest lists, and RSVP tracking.
+- Handle ticketing, guest lists, invitations, and RSVP tracking.

 6. Speaker & Content Management Committee